 I first started working in hostels when I was 19.
 I had no idea what to expect... to be honest I didn't even know 'backpackers' existed.
 When I thought of going to another country I always imagined 5 star hotels and what I'd seen in movies.
 All of this changed when I started working at Nomads Auckland.
 I saw the backpacking community as one big family... one big poor family but a family nevertheless.
 They cooked for each other, drank with each other and of course slept with each other.

 With minimal funding they explored my beautiful country of New Zealand; climbing mountains and jumping out of planes!
 I worked the occasional night shift and they would come in after a night out and tell me of their adventures of the world, into the early hours of the morning... and that was when I realised I was bored!
 I was bored of my complacent life of sleeping, eating and working - work was the best part of my day, I was hooked on the backpacking scene!
-I wanted to have next to no money, do volunteer in exchange for accommodation or food, go to backpacker bars and enter all sorts of games that would probably humiliate me, but the possibility of winning prizes would compensate for that fact.
+I wanted to have next to no money, go to backpacker bars and enter all sorts of games that would probably humiliate me, but the possibility of winning prizes would compensate for that fact.
 So I packed up and left!
 I didn't go far, only across the ditch (Australia) and so far it has been the best decision of my life.

 Drinking!
 It can be given, won, taken and spilt!